dzen-dhall/plugins/README.md

 - Plugin code should be human-readable.
 - If a plugin emits events or contains automata, it should be wrapped in a separate [`scope`](https://github.com/dzen-dhall/dzen-dhall#scopes).
 - If a plugin calls binaries, it should check if they are present in `PATH` using [assertions](https://github.com/dzen-dhall/dzen-dhall#assertions).
 If it depends on particular versions of the binaries, it should contain a `SuccessfulExit` assertion where version checks should be performed.
-- New plugin directory should contain a `demo.dhall` file with a complete configuration that uses the newly created plugin as described in its `usage` section.
+- Plugin directory should contain a `demo.dhall` file with a complete configuration that uses the newly created plugin as described in its `usage` section.
 - A new entry to the [catalogue](#catalogue) should be added.

-Use `./test.sh` to check some of these requirements automatically.

 # Recommendations